-Houston County implements the Program Delivery Model of Advanced Content based on Georgia's Programming Standards for Meeting the Needs of Gifted & High-Ability Learners and state guidelines.

-Classes in gifted and talented education are courses of study in which the content, teaching strategies and expectations of student mastery have been adjusted to be appropriate for gifted students.
+Houston County implements the Advanced Content delivery model based on Georgia's Programming Standards for Meeting the Needs of Gifted & High-Ability Learners and state guidelines.
+Classes in gifted education are courses of study in which the content, teaching strategies and expectations of student mastery have been adjusted to be appropriate for gifted students.
 Houston County employs rigorous and relevant curricula K-12 to accommodate the range of academic and intellectual needs of gifted learners.
-State-adopted standards are articulated and applied in differentiated curricula that match the identified academic needs, abilities, readiness, interests, and learning profiles of K-12 gifted learners in the regular classroom and in gifted education delivery systems.
-The curriculum enriches, extends, and enhances learning in gifted learners' areas of strength.
+State-adopted standards are articulated and applied in differentiated curricula that match the identified academic needs, abilities, readiness, interests and learning profiles of K-12 gifted learners in both the regular classroom and gifted education delivery systems.
+The curriculum enriches, extends and enhances learning in gifted learners' areas of strength.
+The gifted language arts courses are designed to prepare students for the rigor of high school Honors and AP English courses as well as, gifted science courses providing a foundation for an advanced science curriculum in the high school program.

-Curricula for gifted students focuses on developing cognitive, learning, research and reference, and metacognitive skills at each grade level and/or grouping, using principles of differentiation in the main subject areas of mathematics, science, English/language arts, and social studies and also in subject areas of world languages, fine arts, and career, technical and agricultural education.
+Curricula for gifted students focuses on developing both cognitive and metacognitive skills through strengthening intellectual learning and research and reference skills at each grade level.

-Gifted-identified 6th, 7th, and 8th grade students may enroll in Gifted Language Arts, Science, and Social Studies classes and may be served in an Accelerated Math class.

 The main goal of the program is to provide a stimulating and challenging course of study with emphasis on independent learning and critical thinking.
-The curriculum is supplemented with independent research/science projects and required outside readings.

-The Honors Language Arts courses are designed to prepare students for the high school gifted and AP English courses.
-The Honors Science courses provide a foundation for an advanced science curriculum in the high school program.

-Seventh and eighth grade students are required to complete science projects which they enter in an annual county-wide science fair.
-Winners advance to the State Science and Engineering Fair, Junior Division.
+The curriculum is supplemented with independent research, projects and required outside readings.
+Sixth grade students are required to complete a social studies project.
+Seventh grade students are required to complete a science project which they enter in an annual county-wide science fair.
+Eighth grade students are required to complete either a science project or social studies project.
+Winners of the science project advance to the State Science and Engineering Fair, Junior Division.

-For further information, contact the Gifted Lead Teacher, a counselor at your child's school, or the Director of Gifted Education.
+For further information, contact the Gifted Lead Teacher, a counselor at your child's school, or the Director of Gifted Education for Houston County.